ishworgurung/ishworgurung.github.io/_posts/2019-12-07-vlan-on-openbsd.md

 	status: active
 	inet 10.2.1.61 netmask 0xffffff00 broadcast 10.2.1.255
 ```
-Watch for `inet`, `parent`, `vnetid` and `broadcast` in the above listing.
+Watch out for `inet`, `parent`, `vnetid` and `broadcast` in the above listing.

 ## PSA (Public Service Announcement)

-If you run a network with IoT (of shit things), consider putting them in a filtered VLAN that can only communicate within the LAN and not to the internet.
-This is because a lot of these IoT (of shit things) *call home* and could ex-filtrate private informations :micdrop:
+If you run a network with IoT (Internet Of shit Things), consider putting them in a filtered VLAN that can only communicate within the LAN and not to the internet.
+This is because a lot of these IoT (Internet Of shit Things) *call home* and could potentially ex-filtrate private informations :boom: